SilkRose/Pony/stories/the-roasting-of-pinkamena-diane-pie/the-roasting-of-pinkamena-diane-pie-meta.md

 ### Marble (said aloud by Maud):
 - Being Pinkie's twin sister can be hard.
 Especially when she does all the talking for you.
 Particularly when she doesn't stop talking ever.
 Specifically, when she has to ask your crush out for you.
+- Everyone assumes the reason Pinkie is the older twin is because she wanted to make new friends, only having Marble for the past nine months.
+But, the real reason why Pinkie is the older twin is, Marble pushed her out first so she could enjoy a few minutes of peace and quiet.
 -

 ### Spike:
 - I know ponies tend to burst into song a lot, but Pinkie takes it to a whole new level.
 I don't think she's gone a day since I met her without her randomly singing a song about something barely related to what was going on.
 It's almost like it's a legal requirement.
 Quick, burst into song if you need help.
 - Pinkie is the type of pony to remember everypony's birthday in town, but forget her own.
+- Twilight schedules everything in her life.
+She has "Panic Attack" on her calendar for tomorrow.
 -

 ### Starlight:
 - "You want to know a secret?
 Pinkie you have to Pinkie Promise to not get mad if I tell you."
 Pinkie does the Pinkie Promise.
 "I broke a Pinkie Promise once."
 (She winks at Pinkie, and Pinkie starts laughing.)
 - I'm glad Pinkie was already in the group of friends when I joined, saved me from being the *pink one*.
+- I might have done some horrible things in my past, but at least I didn't look at my sister and think, needs more cowbell.
 -

 ### Mr. & Mrs. Cake: